More About Russell

 Russell with locals in Monte San Biagio, Italy.
 His 'home' in Italy, in 2007.

 Russell on the last leg of his pilgrimage into Finesterre, Spain in 2011.

 As a result of his research Russell, was able to identify the core difference between the eastern and western approaches to mindfulness.
-Where the Buddhist approach was grounded in mediation, the eastern Cathar approach was contemplation.
-Both required the person to be the ‘observer’, but where meditation was focused on observing and releasing thoughts, contemplation considered the choice between what was and wasn’t serving (having become aware of the options) and then releasing the thoughts.
+Where the Buddhist approach was grounded in mediation, the eastern approach of the Cathars was centred around contemplation.
+Both required the person to be the ‘observer’, but where meditation was focused on observing and releasing thoughts, contemplation considered the choice between what was and wasn’t kind (having become aware of the options) and then releasing the thoughts.

 This western approach was inspired by scriptures from the Sermon of the Mount and in particular the Beatitudes.
 Having been a lay Christian minister and having been strongly influenced by Jampolsky’s Attitudinal Healing, Russell went on to develop a personal mentoring program in 2009 that was originally known as Beattitudinal Coaching.
 In 2012 he changed the name to the Enhances Awareness Program (EAP).
 Over a decade on and Russell has trained mentors throughout Australia and New Zealand who also deliver his western approach to mindfulness.
 To find out more about learning how to be a mentor, or just to find out more about EAP go to www.eapmentor.com.